Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

 Furthermore, the geometry of dislocations (encoded in the Burgers vector) plays a crucial role in determining the fate of the D-NHSE under PBCs.
-As shown in Fig.~\ref{fig:1}, the dislocation core possesses one (two) nearest-neighbor sites in the $y$ ($x$) direction when the Burgers vector is $\vb{b} = \pm \vb{e}_x$, thus mimicking the coordination number of a site living on an $y$ directional boundary.
-Consequently, under PBC, no NHSE is observed for nonzero $h_x$ near the defect core, see Fig.~\ref{fig:3}(c), while nonzero $h_y$ yields a D-NHSE as shwon in Fig.~\ref{fig:3}(f).
-However, D-NHSE is relatively \emph{weak} compared to the conventional NHSE observed under OBC at the exterior boudanries of the system.
-See the SM for a detailed comparison~\cite{SM}.
-Notably, when only $h_z$ is finite, no NHSE is observed anywhere in the system, irrespective of the boundary conditions.
+As shown in Fig.~\ref{fig:1}A, the dislocation core possesses one (two) nearest-neighbor sites in the $y$ ($x$) direction when the Burgers vector is $\vb{b} = \pm \vb{e}_x$, thus mimicking the coordination number of a site living on an $y$ directional boundary.
+Consequently, under PBCs, no NHSE is observed for nonzero $h_x$ near the defect cores, see Figs.~\ref{fig:3}A3 and \ref{fig:3}B3 and SI Appendix Figs.~S24--S39, while nonzero $h_y$ yields a D-NHSE as shown in Figs.~\ref{fig:3}C3 and \ref{fig:3}D3.
+However, D-NHSE is relatively \emph{weak} compared to the conventional NHSE observed under OBCs at the exterior boundaries of the system.
+See SI Appendix Figs.~S40--S55 for a detailed comparison.
+Notably, when only $h_z$ is nonzero, no NHSE is observed anywhere in the system, irrespective of the boundary conditions, see Figs.~\ref{fig:3}E3 and \ref{fig:3}F3 and SI Appendix Figs.~S56--S71.